 At 5,459 square miles, this World Heritage Site has plenty to explore including the second-largest glacier in Europe which gives the park its name.
 Vatnajokull glacier is a sight to behold.
 This blue ice covers more than 8% of the country.

 Make sure to book a guide if you want to hike the glacier or see the ice caves.
 You can also go snowmobiling here, which is a memorable South Iceland activity.
+Don’t forget to check out our list of the best Ice caves in Iceland!

 Since this is Iceland, there are of course a bunch of waterfalls here too.
 Svartifoss is one of the most iconic with towering black basalt columns surrounding it.
 The hike is about two miles roundtrip and is rated easy.